AxLabs/neo-workshop/README.md

 Once you executed the `docker-compose` command, just leave the terminal window opened.
 It's useful if you want to see some logs or other bits and bytes.
 If you want to run in a "detached" mode, you can run the `docker-compose` with the `-d` flag, like `docker-compose up -d`.

-If you want to start from scratch (deleting all the data of docker containers), just run the following command in the same direcotry:
+If you want to start from scratch (deleting all the data of docker containers), just run the following command in the same directory:

 ```
 $ docker-compose down